Which of the following best describes the difference between a ch... | Study Prep in Pearson+

 1

-Step 3: Understand that a change in demand means the entire demand curve shifts either to the right (increase in demand) or to the left (decrease in demand).
-This shift is caused by factors other than the good's own price, such as changes in consumer income, tastes, prices of related goods, expectations, or number of buyers.
+Step 3: Understand that a 'change in demand' means the entire demand curve shifts either to the right (increase in demand) or to the left (decrease in demand).
+This shift is caused by factors other than the good's own price, such as changes in consumer income, tastes and preferences, prices of related goods, expectations, or number of buyers.

-Step 4: Differentiate between the two by noting that a change in quantity demanded is a response to price changes and is shown as movement along the curve, whereas a change in demand is caused by other factors and results in the demand curve shifting.
+Step 4: Differentiate between the two by noting that a change in quantity demanded is a price-driven movement along the curve, while a change in demand is a shift of the entire curve caused by non-price factors.

-Step 5: Apply this understanding to evaluate the given options and identify the correct description that matches these economic principles.
+Step 5: Summarize that the correct description is: 'A change in demand refers to a shift of the entire demand curve due to factors like income or preferences, while a change in quantity demanded refers to movement along the demand curve caused by a change in the good's own price.'

 Watch next